 I am definitely one of those brides who daydreamed about having an Italian destination wedding.
 If only I knew of a relative with a castle in Tuscany or a seaside villa in Capri!
 Then I woke up and realized I was a German Polish Jew and should snap out of it.
 But what if I didn’t want to?

 If you have the time and resources (and a group of family and friends who are willing to make the journey overseas…who wouldn’t WANT to?!) planning an Italian destination wedding is not out of the question.
 But where do you start?
-I spoke with Bonnie Marie, an Italian wedding planner from My Weddings and More about the process, and her advice for brides-to-be looking to say “Lo Voglio!” in Italy.
+I spoke with Bonnie Marie, an Italian wedding planner at Perfect Italy Wedding, about the process, and her advice for brides-to-be looking to say “Lo Voglio!” in Italy.

 Woman Getting Married: If a couple is dreaming about a wedding in Italy, where do they start?